SymphonyOSF/ElasticsearchKubernetes/Terraform/README.md

 #### Eks node group module
 1. EKS managed node group.
-2. Security group that allows ssh access to all nodes from the office.
+2. Security group that allows SSH access to all nodes from the office.

 #### SSH key
 1. SSH key resource used for accessing all nodes created by the **eks managed node groups**.

+#### IAM Resources

+1. ${CLUSTER_NAME}_access_role: Role that allows other AWS users to access the created EKS cluster.
+2. ${CLUSTER_NAME}_master_users: IAM Group (initially empty) containing the necessary permissions to assume the above role, which enables any of its members to be master users of the newly created EKS cluster.